Council-owned smart waste · Measured, not asserted

 • Local benefit.
 Local installation and maintenance, green-collar skills, and infrastructure the borough keeps – not a SaaS that walks away with the data.

-• Collection cost per bin ↓ baseline vs live
+• Cost per bin serviced baseline vs live

 • Tonnes CO₂e avoided reported